vippsas/vipps-developers/vipps-getting-started.md

 # Get credentials

-When the application has been processed you will receive an email, and the API keys can be retrieved by logging in with BankID on [portal.vipps.no](https://portal.vipps.no).
+When the application has been processed, Vipps will send an email to the merchant, and the API keys can be retrieved by logging in with BankID on [portal.vipps.no](https://portal.vipps.no).

 If you have questions about your application, please check the status on